awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 ## Tagging an EC2 Fleet<a name="tag-ec2-fleet"></a>

 To help categorize and manage your EC2 Fleet requests, you can tag them with custom metadata\.
-For more information, see [Tagging Your Amazon EC2 Resources](Using_Tags.md)\.
+For more information, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.

 You can assign a tag to an EC2 Fleet request when you create it, or afterward\.
 Tags assigned to the fleet request are not assigned to the instances launched by the fleet\.